Research Experiences for Undergraduates (REU)

 The Research Experiences for Undergraduates (REU) in Brown’s Department of Earth, Environmental and Planetary Sciences is supported by the National Science Foundation through Dynamic Earth in the 21st Century: Undergraduate Research on the Evolution of Earth’s Interior, Surface, and Climate, the Leadership Alliance at Brown University, and LunaSCOPE (Brown’s NASA-supported lunar science research group).

 - What factors control volcanic eruptions?
-How do volcanoes on Earth differ from those on other planets?
+How do volcanoes on Earth differ from those on the Moon?

 - What are the drivers of air and water quality, and how do they affect local communities?